maldroid/hardware-hacking/protocol.md

 # How does a serial protocol work?
-As you already know serial protocol uses two channels to communicate - RX and TX.
+As you already know the serial protocol uses two channels to communicate - RX and TX.
 The data on both of these channels is encoded in the same way.
-As you've also noticed when the channel is idle (no data is being transmitted) the channel is set to high.
+As you've also noticed when the channel is idle (i.e. no data is being transmitted) the channel is set to high.

-Serial protocol has several parameters which `picocom` presented to us when we've run the serial console:
+Serial protocol has several parameters which `picocom` presented to us when we run the serial console:

 ```
 $ picocom /dev/ttyACM0 -b 115200